Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 Therefore, my task is to analysis Cyclistic historical bike trip data to provide information that will lead to data-driven decision.
 ***
 ### Ask

-**Stakeholders:**
+**Who're stakeholders:**
  + Primary stakeholder: Cyclistic executive team (The team will decide whether to approve the recommended marketing program)
- + Secondary stakeholder: Lily Moreno, the director of marketing and my manager, as she is responsible for the development of campaigns and initiatives to promote the bike-share program.
+ + Secondary stakeholder: Lily Moreno, the director of marketing and my manager, as she is responsible for the campaigns development to promote benefit to convert Cyclistic's casual riders to become annual members.

 **Guiding questing**
   * What is the problem you are trying to solve?